-Shawn Frank begins his first year as the head coach for Jimmie football.
-This is his ninth year with the Jimmies and fifth year as the Defensive Coordinator, while directing the secondary as his main position group.
+Shawn Frank begins his second year as the head coach for Jimmie football.
+This is his tenth year with the Jimmies and sixth year as the Defensive Coordinator, while directing the secondary as his main position group.

 Frank also serves as the recruiting coordinator and also manages the Athletic Republic Speed & Acceleration program.